 Can I conduct an employment history check on myself?

 One way to avoid potential problems or omissions is to conduct your own background check.
-This is also a great way to accurately recreate your employment history.
+This is also a great way to accurately recreate your employment history on your resume.
 That enables you to avoid inadvertent job omissions and avoid any unintentional deception.
 There are several ways to recreate your work history and ensure its accuracy:

 If it’s been a while since you’ve updated your resume, it may be wise to do this type of comprehensive review.
 It’s always better to be safe than sorry.

-What if you forgot to list a job?
+What if I forgot to list a job?

 Sometimes, job candidates are concerned that previous employers will give them poor references during employee background checks.
 If that’s a concern for you, then be proactive about your endorsements.
 Actively encourage prior employers to provide referrals for you.
 That can help negate any bad reviews you might receive.

 In most instances, that won’t be needed.
-Since many employers want to avoid potential legal problems, they will only provide the most basic details about your employment.
-Still, positive endorsements can sometimes make the difference.
+Since many employers want to avoid potential legal problems, they will only provide the most basic details about your employment, such as job titles and dates of employment.
+Still, positive endorsements during the employment screening can sometimes make the difference.

 It’s vital to understand that employers can use employee background checks to verify your past employment history.
 As a result, you should always strive to be as honest and accurate as you can when you create your resume.
 That honesty will serve you well and help to avoid embarrassment and unnecessary rejection as you try to land a job.

 The ZipJob team is made up of professional writers and career experts located across the USA and Canada with backgrounds in HR, recruiting, career coaching, job placement, and professional writing.